rccreswell/SABS_project/Examples/Example loading CellML model/readme.md

 That's it !
 You have loaded the model and are ready to run simulations with it.
 It is loaded to the variable ```simulation``` which is a Myokit object.

+## Run a quick simulation with your freshly loaded model

+Now that you have your MMT model loaded in ```simulation```, you can run it.
+The simplest ever